HenrySomeCode/Athena-Personal-Assistant/README.md

 * A Teacher:
   * Randomly pops up at a time in a day and asks me some questions :
     * Show the real answer
     * Compare the answer given and real

+* Motivation quotes

 ## (Feature) Run Python app on windows startup.